-You got the ring!, Now What?
+You got the ring!
+Now What?
 Tips for planning a Destination Wedding

 Planning a wedding in a city different than the one of your residence may seem like a daunting task!
-There are so many things to do, see, know and decide and sometimes you just do not have time to call and send e-mails to all the venues and vendors and time start to pass quickly!
+There are so many things to do, see, know and decide and sometimes you just do not have time to call and send e-mails to all the venues and vendors and time starts to pass quickly!
 At this point you should ask for help from your mother, mother-in-law, friends, sisters or from a professional wedding planner at the destination who can help you gather all the information necessary to make decisions as well as get special deals in hotel rooms and vendors.

 But where to start?
 Among the first things to define are:

 There are a thousand ways to plan a wedding and many ideas that you probably would love to make come true like arriving to the ceremony in a beautiful “vintage” car, fireworks during the first dance, hire the hottest band, have a tequila or mezcal bar, flowers over the top … but let’s face it, if you carry out all your ideas you will brake the bank after the wedding and this would be an awful way to start your married life!!
 Make a list with all your ideas, determine your priorities and the “must have” details of the wedding.